 5 Tips for Parents to Get Control Over Their Child’s Gaming Addiction – Strategies That Work

 Today’s gaming culture is dominated by video games.
 They are everywhere; from smartphones to consoles, game apps, and even virtual arcades.
 It has become a part of our daily lives.
-Before Teenage gaming Addiction becomes the new normal, let us see how to fight this addiction.
+Before Teenage gaming Addiction becomes the new normal, let us see how to fight gaming addiction.

 Hence most parents are haunted by the question :